DELTA FEST 2026

 BREAKOUT SESSIONS · 11:30 AM

-How place-based investment around HBCUs can transform talent retention.
+How place-based investment around higher education institutions can transform talent retention.

 Growing Business Along Commercial Corridors